Doubting between an Office Manager and an Executive Assistant? Here are the key differences

 - Creating procedure manuals for new hires to follow

-- Organizing meetings/events that bring staff together from various departments so they can share information about what’s happening across the board— you get the idea!
+- Organizing meetings/events that bring staff together so they can share information about what’s happening across the board— you get the idea!

 And what about an Executive Assistant?